resque/resque-scheduler/README.markdown

 for handling the heavy lifting of the actual scheduling engine.

+#### Time zones

+Note that if you use the cron syntax, this will be interpreted as in the server time zone rather than the `config.time_zone` specified in Rails.

+You can explicitly specify the time zone that rufus-scheduler will use:

+    cron: "30 6 * * 1 Europe/Stockholm"

+Also note that `config.time_zone` in Rails allows for a shorthand (e.g. "Stockholm") that rufus-scheduler does not accept.
+If you write code to set the scheduler time zone from the `config.time_zone` value, make sure it's the right format, e.g. with:

+    ActiveSupport::TimeZone.find_tzinfo(Rails.configuration.time_zone).name

+A future version of resque-scheduler may do this for you.

 #### Support for resque-status (and other custom jobs)

 Some Resque extensions like